 and

-That's a great start, but I still have trouble understanding the value of BA in the context of the reporting, spreadsheets and databases that I have used for many years.
+"Business analytics makes extensive use of data, statistical and quantitative analysis, explanatory and predictive modeling, and fact-based management to drive decision making."That's a great start, but I still have trouble understanding the value of BA in the context of the reporting, spreadsheets and databases that I have used for many years.
 In other words, what do I get with Business Analytics that I didn't get from Business Intelligence?
 And how does Big Data change things?

 Here is a series of slides have been working on.
 I hope they help.

 We use BI built on top of an IT infrastructure to prepare, cleanse and conform raw data into curated SQL (rows & columns) and OLAP (cubes and slices) tables.
-These warehouses and datamarts provide aligned data that is generally accurate, understandable and relevant within the confines of the applications they were meant to serve
+These warehouses and datamarts provide aligned data that is generally accurate, understandable and relevant within the confines of the applications they were meant to serve.

 Here's a fundamental element to remember: BI organizes, summarizes and ultimately reduces the original volume of data.